wpeka/wplegalpages/readme.txt

 == Frequently Asked Questions ==

 = Why use WPLegalPages? =
-Privacy policy, terms and conditions are legal documents which are required by law and some businesses tend to overlook it.
-This plugin allows you to create your own legal page documents for your WordPress site.
+GDPR, FTC and other privacy regulators along with ad networks require you to have legal policy pages on your website.
+Instead of spending hours researching and creating your own policy pages, use WP Legal Pages to generate them in a few clicks.

 = How to use WPLegalPages? =
+1. Click on the 'WP Legal Pages' admin menu.
+1. Accept the disclaimer.
-Go to plugin Settings >> Accept the disclaimer >> Fill in business details >> Click create legal pages >> Select the type of legal template >> Publish.
+1. Fill in business details.
+1. Click create legal pages >> Select the type of legal template >> Publish.
-You can also use shortcodes of each template and save it as a post or page.
+1. You can also use shortcodes of each template and save it as a post or page.

-= Will it protect my website? =
+= Will it protect my website? ===
-Yes.
-The templates are created in accordance with the US website laws and by consulting lawyers.
-However, if there are changes in the laws, you might have to contact your internet lawyers.
-If you find any template not adhering to latest laws, do let us know at support@wpeka.com.
+WP Legal Pages provides you pre-approved templates.
+Please consult your lawyer for compliance with your local law regulators.

 = Can it be used for multisite network? =
-This plugin does not support multisite network.
+No. WP Legal Pages not support multisite network.
 You will have to install it on each site separately.

-== Upgrade Notice ==
+== Changelog ==
-= 2.2.9
+= 2.2.9 =
 Fix: Pro integration issue.

-= 2.2.8
+= 2.2.8 =
 Fix: Minification issue.

-= 2.2.7
+= 2.2.7 =
 Fix: Filter for Legal template count.

-= 2.2.6
+= 2.2.6 =
 Integration of WPLegalPages Pro version.

-= 2.2.5
+= 2.2.5 =
 Fixed issue with filter for Legal Pages rendering

-= 2.2.4
+= 2.2.4 =
 Improved design of Admin screens.
 Compatibility with WordPress 5.2.2

-= 2.2.3
+= 2.2.3 =
 Updated Admin menu for WPLegalPages Cookies.
 Made compatible with WordPress 5.2.1

-= 2.2.2
+= 2.2.2 =
 Made compatible with WPLegalPages Cookie Consent Addon.
 Fixed broken links.

-= 2.2.1
+= 2.2.1 =
 Compatible with WordPress 5.1.1

-= 2.2
+= 2.2 =
 Admin panel UI improvement
 Template not updated after activation of the plugin